Social Icons

 The only solution I retain

-For now, is to weep by pulling my mane.
+Is to weep while pulling my mane.

 “It’s not the load that BREAKS you down, it’s the way you carry it” – LOUHOLTZ